The Truth About Expiration Dates on Mayonnaise

 What Do Expiration Dates Mean?

-• "Best By" Date: This date indicates the quality of the product, and consuming it after this date may result in a decline in taste or texture.
+• "Best By" Date: This date indicates the quality of the product, and consuming it after this date may can increase the likelihood of a decline in taste or texture.

 • "Use By" Date: This date is more critical for perishable foods and indicates when the product may no longer be safe to consume.